Skip to main content

 A Constructed World, Mario Airò, John Akomfrah, Elisabetta Benassi, Guy Ben-ner, Agostino Bonalumi, Dadamaino, Tacita Dean, Mark Dion, Giovanni Gariboldi, Clara Hastrup, Carsten Holler, Emilio Isgrò, Joan Jonas, Francesco Jodice, Claudia Losi, Jumana Manna, Piero Manzoni, Arturo Martini, Fausto Melotti, Marzia Migliora, Mauro Panichella, Pino Pascali, Paola Pivi, Alberto Rosselli, Thomas Ruff, Libero Rutilo, Elena Konig Scavini, Mario Sturani, Turi Simeti, Teresa Solar, Alberto Tadiello, Wu Tsang, Janaina Tschäpe, Cosima Von Bonin, Dominique White, Ines Zenha

-The exhibition is part of the Genova e l’Ottocento year, sponsored by the Municipality of Genoa.
+It is part of the Genova e l’Ottocento year, supported by the Municipality of Genoa and the Liguria Region.

 Ticket Office – Buy here